emmkimme/node-require-extended/README.md

 ```

-You have to keep your comment in your transpiled TypeScript code
+You have to keep your comment in the transpiled TypeScript code
 ``` json
 {
     "compilerOptions": {